 Clinical Features Top

 2. Signs involve hypertension (blood pressures measured on the upper extremities are >10 mm Hg higher than those measured on the popliteal artery); different blood pressures on both brachial arteries in patients with stenosis including the origin of the left subclavian artery; weak or absent pulse on the femoral arteries; and rarely, intermittent claudication (usually collateral circulation is well developed).
-A murmur caused by blood flow in the narrowed aorta is audible in the left interscapular area.
+A continuous murmur caused by blood flow in the narrowed aorta is audible in the left interscapular area as well as posteriorly.
 Precordial murmurs caused by a coexisting aortic valve disease (a bicuspid aortic valve) may also be present.
 The presence of a systolic ejection click with or without a systolic murmur should make one suspect the presence of an associated bicuspid aortic valve.
 A sustained apical impulse and a fourth heart sound are found in many patients due to the underlying left ventricular (LV) hypertrophy.

 3. Complications (may be fatal): Heart failure, aortic rupture or dissection, infection of the aortic wall, intracranial hemorrhage, and complications of rapidly developing coronary artery disease.

-Coarctation of the aorta is usually diagnosed in the course of a workup of hypertension or headache and is confirmed by imaging studies.
+Coarctation of the aorta is usually diagnosed in the course of a workup of secondary hypertension or headache and is confirmed by imaging studies.

 1. Electrocardiography (ECG): Features of LV hypertrophy.
 Atrial arrhythmias such as atrial fibrillation can be seen.

 3. Transthoracic echocardiography is useful in assessing functional consequences, prestenotic and poststenotic pressure differences, and the nature of flow in the abdominal aorta.
 Frequently, stenosis is not immediately apparent.
 Assessment of the degree of LV hypertrophy as well as of the systolic and diastolic function are important components of the evaluation.
 The presence of a congenitally abnormal aortic valve and associated aortic dilatation are also assessed on echocardiography.

 Invasive treatment (surgical or percutaneous) in patients with a pressure gradient >20 mm Hg between the right upper extremity and the right lower extremity and blood pressure >140/90 mm Hg, significant LV hypertrophy, or a pathologic blood pressure response to exercise.
 Systemic hypertension frequently persists after surgery.
 Annual follow-up visits are recommended to detect possible restenosis as well as local site complications (such as pseudoaneurysms).
 In patients with an associated bicuspid aortic valve continued surveillance of the valve is recommended.